mmessous/draft-messous-EAT-AI/draft-messous-eat-ai.md

  * **hash** is the byte string output of applying that hash function to the canonical serialization of the artifact.

 In **CBOR**, the digest is represented as a CBOR array: [ int / tstr, bstr ].
-In **JWT** (JSON), it is represented as a JSON object: { "alg": "...", "hash": "base64url-encoded-hash" }.
+In **JWT** (JSON), it is represented as a JSON object: `{ "alg": "...", "hash": "base64url-encoded-hash" }`.
 This design aligns with the Detached-Submodule-Digest type defined in [RFC 9711, Section 4.2.18.2] and enables future-proof support for multiple hash algorithms (e.g., SHA-2, SHA-3, post-quantum secure hashes) without requiring new claims or breaking existing parsers.

+### 4.3. ai-sbom-ref
-The `ai-sbom-ref` claim provides a reference to the **Software Bill of Materials (SBOM)** associated with the AI agent.
+- The `ai-sbom-ref` claim provides a reference to the **Software Bill of Materials (SBOM)** associated with the AI agent.
 This enables verifiers to assess the integrity, license compliance, and vulnerability status of the agent’s software supply chain.
 The value MAY be:
 - A URI pointing to an SBOM document (e.g., in SPDX or CycloneDX format),
 - A digest (using the structured digest format defined in Section 4.1) of an SBOM,